 - Want lower sodium?
 Omit the ham and increase the vegetables in the egg mixture.

 - Want higher vitamin C?
-Add a tomato slice after the sandwich is reheated.
+Add a tomato slice after the freezer sandwich is reheated.

 - Want a different spread?
 Try garlic butter, maple butter, or cream cheese mixed with spices.